Home Shows A to Z

 Pop Music on British Television 1955 - 1999

-Intended as an ITV vehicle for Jonathan Ross it ended up as the ideal showcase for TV and radio presenter Chris Evans.
+Originally intended as an ITV vehicle for Jonathan Ross it ended up as the ideal showcase for its creator, radio and TV presenter Chris Evans.

-It was originally broadcast live from 6.00 - 7.00 pm from the Riverside Studios in Hammersmith, although it would occasionally go on location, like Dublin and on one occasion the hosts' own home.
+Originally broadcast live from 6.00 - 7.00 pm from the Riverside Studios in Hammersmith, London, although it would occasionally go on location, like Dublin and on one occasion the hosts' own home.

-The main theme was Ron Gainer's Man In A Suitcase, while Ocean Colour Scene's The Riverboat Song would be the guests' intro music.
-The show coincided with the Britpop explosion and practically all the relevant bands appeared live.
+The show's chosen opening theme was Ron Gainer's Man In A Suitcase from the mid-sixties TV series, while Ocean Colour Scene's The Riverboat Song would be used as the guests' intro music.
+TFI coincided with the Britpop explosion and practically all the relevant bands appeared live.

-As soon as Channel 4 announced that the winter 2000 series would be the last Evans quit presenting the show, allowing guest presenters including The Spice Girls and Elton John to host before selling his Production company Ginger Television to Scottish TV.
+As soon as Channel 4 announced that the winter 2000 series would be the last Evans quit as presenter, allowing guest presenters including The Spice Girls and Elton John to host before selling his production company Ginger Television to Scottish TV.

 TFI FRIDAY